Moussaka is a Greek classic, and here I’ll show you how to make it in the most delicious way possible!

 - Consistency – Just like the meat sauce, this béchamel is MUCH thicker than the classic.
 Again, just to ensure it creates a defiant layer that doesn’t seep into the meat sauce.

 - Seasoning – nutmeg and white pepper are a must!
-The béchamel sauce makes up quite a thick layer so it’s important it’s properly seasoned.
+The béchamel sauce makes up quite a thick layer, so it’s important that it’s properly seasoned.

 What Cheese to use?